On the Prediction Performance of the Lasso: ``Slow'' rates accounting for high correlations

 \begin{remark}[Effective number of parameters] The bound \eqref{eq:4.2} can be further refined replacing the number of parameters $p$ by an effective number of parameters as described in \cite[Section 3.2.2]{HebiriLederer}.
 This effective number of parameters can be considerably smaller than $p$ if the correlations are high, therefore reducing the bound by a factor up to $\sqrt{\log(p)}$. \end{remark}

 Corollary~\ref{cor:slow} exhibits fast rates for highly correlated but not necessarily perfectly collinear designs.
 We call a design perfectly collinear if all covariates belong to the linear space spanned by the relevant covariates, that is, $\{\bx^j:j\in [p]\}\subset \text{Span}\{\bx^j:j\in J^*\}$.
 For these designs, fast rates can be deduced from known results.
-Corollary~\ref{cor:slow}, in contrast, exhibits fast rates even for designs that differ from perfectly collinear designs by an order of $n^{-1/2}$ (as measured by the maximal distance $\rho_{J^*}$).
-Thus, Corollary~\ref{cor:slow} answers the fourth question raised in the Introduction and, for example, corroborates the findings in \cite{vdGeer11} (see Section~\ref{ss:5.2} for a more detailed comparison with \cite{vdGeer11}).
+Corollary~\ref{cor:slow}, in contrast, exhibits fast rates even for designs that differ from perfectly collinear designs by an order of $n^{-1/2}$ (as measured by the maximal distance $\rho_{J^*}$, see Equation~\eqref{mainquantity}). {Thus, Corollary~\ref{cor:slow} is the forth key contribution mentioned in the Introduction.}

 The dependence of the tuning parameters on the set $T$ in Theorem~\ref{thm:4} and Corollary~\ref{cor:slow} can lead to additional computational costs.
 For some applications, such as the total variation penalization discussed below, the set $T$ is completely predetermined.
 For some other applications, however, the set $T$ is not completely predetermined, promoting the minimization of $\rho_{T}$ over a class of sets (for example, all sets with a fixed cardinality), which can be computationally expensive.
 Proposition~\ref{prop:4.1} below provides another risk bound that helps to evade minimizations with respect to $T$ under favorable circumstances.